BoshraJaber/data-structures-and-algorithms-old/challenges/tree/README.md

 * Trees are a way to represent data in a non linear way (unlike arrays, linked lists, stacks and queues).
 * Binary trees are composed of nodes with each node only have two children the most (left and right).
 * Binary Search Tree is a sorted binary tree where the values that are smaller then the root are located to the left, while the greater values are located to hte right.
+* Breadth-First Traversing: It is traversing through the tree line by line from the root node until the leaves nodes.

 ## Challenge